Mugna46/DSS_project/doc/report_DSS.typ

 </intent-filter>
 ```
 #v(0.5em)
-In this way, as soon as Android finishes its startup, the framework sends the corresponding intent and triggers the `onReceive()` method of `OnBoot.java` file (see @receivers_clashprivate).
+In this way, as soon as Android finishes its startup or its reboot, the framework sends the corresponding intent and triggers the `onReceive()` method of `OnBoot.java` file (see @receivers_clashprivate).
 #linebreak()
 #linebreak()
 Below we can see the code of `OnBoot.java`, when the boot occurs the receiver creates an explicit intent targeting the LockActivity class and sets the flag `FLAG_ACTIVITY_NEW_TASK` (268 435 456) to start an user activity.
 Since there are no additional checks or validations on the incoming intent’s contents, every device restart causes LockActivity to be launched in the background acting as a fake lock screen.